by Julie Huynh

 My first date with Shane was my first tandem skydiving experience, and Liam got to come with.
 In a harness, strapped to Shane, with Liam in my pocket, I jumped out of a perfectly good plane.
 Someone who lets you bring your dead fiancé on your first date surely must be a keeper, right?
 Definitely a keeper.
 There was something about him that was like Liam, but very different.
 They were both Green Berets, cut from the same cloth.
 I figured, maybe I had a type?

 Clearly, I do; my type is strong, confident, intelligent, hard-working, motivating, caring, protective, and honorable.
-While the two relationships share familiarities: the same circle of Green Beret friends, the same long-distance lifestyle, the same impending feeling of doom with an upcoming deployment, the love feels different, and for that I am so thankful.
+While the two relationships share familiarities: the same circle of Green Beret friends, the same long-distance lifestyle, the same impending feeling of doom with an upcoming deployment, the love feels different, and for that, I am so thankful.
 Shane shares my loss of losing Liam.
 We talk about him often, exchanging stories of times we spent with him.
 He lets me be sad whenever I want without questioning why.
 He loves me, even whilst knowing that I am still madly in love with another man.
-He loves me, because he knows I will always love and honor his friend and fellow brother.
+He loves me because he knows I will always love and honor his friend and fellow brother.

 This is the first Valentine’s Day that we could spend together as a couple; however, we will be spending it apart.
-Shane dedicated the last couple weeks to help me prepare and to gather resources for an epic date with another man.
+Shane dedicated the last couple of weeks to help me prepare and to gather resources for an epic date with another man.
 This Valentine’s Day, I will summit the 19,341 peak of Mount Kilimanjaro in Tanzania, Africa, side-by-side with other survivors from the Tragedy Assistance Program for Survivors (TAPS), and with Liam in my pocket.
 I thought my fairy tale love story had ended, but I was wrong, it just turned out differently than I imagined.
 There are more chapters, new adventures, and two princes.

 There is no manual that accompanies love, loss, grieving, or loving again.
 I wish there was.
 But to those who have given up on love, I say, trust life a little bit and you might find that you’ve won the jackpot after all.